 In their interpretation and application, the provisions of this Ordinance shall be held to be minimum requirements, adopted for the promotion of the public health, safety, morals or general welfare.
 Whenever the requirements of this Ordinance are at variance with the requirements of any other lawfully adopted rules, regulations, ordinances, deed restrictions or covenants, the most restrictive or that imposing the higher standards shall govern.

 SECTION 28 – 1308 VIOLATIONS

-- Whenever a violation of this Ordinance occurs, or is alleged to have occurred, any person may file a written complaint.
-Such complaint, stating fully the causes and basis thereof, shall be filed with the Zoning Inspector.
-The Zoning Inspector shall record properly such complaint, immediately investigate, and take action thereon as provided by this Ordinance.
+A. Whenever a violation of this Ordinance occurs, or is alleged to have occurred, any person may file a written complaint.
+Such complaint, stating fully the causes and basis thereof, shall be filed with the Town Planner.
+The Town Planner shall record properly such complaint, immediately investigate, and take action thereon as provided by this Ordinance.

-- Nothing herein contained shall prevent the Town from taking such other lawful action as is necessary to prevent or remedy any violation
+D. Nothing herein contained shall prevent the Town from taking such other lawful action as is necessary to prevent or remedy any violation.

-SECTION 28 – 1309 ADMINISTRATIVE REVIEW FOR CERTAIN DEVELOPMENT ACTIVITIES ON IMPROVED LOTS
+SECTION 28 – 1309 ADMINSITRATIVE REVIEW FOR CERTAIN DEVELOPMENT ACTIVITIES ON IMPROVED LOTS

 1. Applications for renovations, alterations or additions to existing improved lots which violate the prescribed setback but are no closer to the property line than the existing structure may be approved by the Town Planner.
 The application shall include a site plan with sufficient information to review the request.
 If approved by the Town Planner, nothing more than a building permit shall be required for such requests.
 Nothing in this provision however shall permit construction in violation of the Town’s Building Code without a Variance from said Code.